DNSimple and ClickFunnels

 Deploying a secondary DNS provider that doesn’t share the same infrastructure as your primary provider (DNSimple) means if your primary DNS provider temporarily goes down, your customers continue to have access to your site.
 You can take advantage of this feature, and have the DNS with another provider as a backup, in the unlikely event that we face downtime.

-Our One-Click Services simplify connecting your site to other popular services.
-You connect them with one click, and we handle the record set up.
+Our One-click services simplify connecting your site to other popular services.
+You connect them with one click, and we handle the record setup.
 Take a look at the options to see if any of the services apply to your needs.

 Your site will function properly without using these features.